Programs: Cell, Molecular & Developmental Biology, Neuroscience

 - Postdoctoral Training, Stanford Medical School

 Ion channel proteins form pores in the surface of living cells.
 When these pores are open, they create electrical currents that are essential to many biological processes including the generation of nerve impulses, muscle contraction, and the release of neurotransmitters.
-Our research focuses on a certain type of ion channel, the calcium-activated potassium channel, also known as the BKCa channel.
-My lab is studying how this channel is activated by calcium and how auxiliary subunits confer tissue-specific functional properties on the channel.
-Also, the lab is examining the interactions between the BKCa channel and voltage-gated calcium channels.
-Our work employs molecular biological, electrophysiological, and computer modeling approaches.
+Our research focuses on a subset of these channels.
+We are examining the interplay between calcium channels and calcium-activated potassium channels as they gate together to regulate neurotransmitter release at nerve terminals, and we are examining changes in ion-channel expression associated with Alzheimer’s disease.
+Our work employs stem cell, molecular biological, electrophysiological, and computer modeling approaches.